The person at the center of this case

 On November 8, 2017, a grand jury in the United States District Court, Southern District of New York, indicted Mesri and a federal arrest warrant was issued for him after he was charged with Computer Fraud – Unauthorized Access to a Protected Computer; Wire Fraud; Computer Fraud – Threatening to Impair the Confidentiality of Information; Computer Fraud – Threatening to Damage a Protected Computer/Impair the Confidentiality of Information; Interstate Transmission of an Extortionate Communication; and Aggravated Identity Theft.
 Remarks: Mesri is known to speak Farsi and resides in Iran.

-Grand jury in Southern District of New York indicted Mesri for computer fraud, wire fraud, and extortion
+Grand jury in U.S. District Court, Southern District of New York, indicted Mesri for computer fraud, wire fraud, extortion threats, and aggravated identity theft

-Grand jury in District of Columbia indicted Mesri for conspiracy and attempted computer intrusions targeting intelligence officials
+Grand jury in U.S. District Court, District of Columbia, indicted Mesri for conspiracy, attempted computer intrusions, and aggravated identity theft targeting U.S. Intelligence Community members